-Commerce/Arts/Applied Science/Sciences prerequisite: 15.042 or 15.052.
+Commerce prerequisite: 15.042 or 15.052.
+Arts/Applied Science/Sciences prerequisite: 15.042 or 15.052.
 Co-requisite: 15.412.
+Excluded: 15.013.

-Macroeconomic theory and policy including an introduction to the theory of economic policy, the structure and dynamic characteristics of macro-models, recent developments in monetary theory and policy, theories of inflation and policy in a dynamic setting.
+Macroeconomic theory and policy including an introduction to the theory of economic policy, the structure and dynamic characteristics of macro-models, fiscal policy, monetary theory and policy, inflation and unemployment.
+Rational expectations.
+Macroeconomic policy in Australia.

-15.004 Advanced Microeconomics
+15.004 Advanced Microeconomics S1 L4